 Financial aid and scholarships are available for those who qualify.

 The Interprofessional Graduate Certificate in Palliative Care is comprised of 12 credit hours.
-Complete the first 12 credit hours of the MSPC program over two semesters (9 months), including one three-day weekend intensive completed on the Anschutz Medical Campus.
+Students complete the first 12 credit hours of the MSPC program over two semesters (9 months), including one three-day weekend intensive.

 Admission requirements and deadlines vary based on the program.
 In addition, you will have different requirements depending on if you are a first-time student, a transfer student, or an international student.